 A new study published this week in the New England Journal of Medicine shows that hospice and palliative care improve the quality of life of patients with life-threatening diseases such as cancer, AIDS, renal disease, or neurodegenerative disease.
 The media attention is long overdue but it serves to remind us how great the need is to improve the care of patients with life-threatening illnesses.

 The Open Society Foundations has been working to improve the experience of death and dying since 1995.
-It is an issue that is very close to home: Our founder and chairman George Soros has spoken very openly about his personal experience with the deaths of both of his parents.
+It is an issue that is very close to home: Our founder and chair George Soros has spoken very openly about his personal experience with the deaths of both of his parents.
 His experience led him to the conviction that no patient should suffer needlessly from untreated pain, and that patients and their families deserve emotional and social support as they are confronted with the most important event in their lives.

 Our International Palliative Care Initiative works to address the needs so often stated by patients and families: their pain is unbearable; their doctors don’t know how to help them; they are not getting morphine or other pain-relieving medications; they are too sick to get to the doctor or the hospital to get the help they need.
 Patients know that their suffering is unnecessary but they don’t know what to do about it.

 Physicians and nurses around the world are also frustrated.
 They tell us that they never learned how to assess or manage pain and that they don’t have access to the pain-relieving medications their patients need.
 They want to learn how to communicate better with their patients and their patients’ families.
 They want to develop programs that will help their patients, which is why they entered the medical profession to begin with.
 Ultimately, they want to provide palliative care services to patients in hospitals and in their homes.